 Future trends and scalability

 The key to success using a unified commerce strategy lies in adaptability.
-As new technologies emerge and consumer behaviours shift, businesses must prioritise platforms that are flexible, scalable, and can automate mundane tasks.
+As new technologies emerge and consumer behaviors shift, businesses must prioritize platforms that are flexible, scalable, and can automate mundane tasks.

 Take the increasing influence of AI and machine learning, for example.
 Choosing a platform that remains ahead of the curve in terms of innovation will ensure that you can take advantage of these advancements to further differentiate yourself from the competition.